-Where does this lead to?
-Careers in Construction and Manufacturing WelTec Teacher in charge: Mr Booth / Mr Browne
+Careers in Construction and Manufacturing WelTec

+Teacher in charge: Mr Booth / Mr Browne

-PRIMARY INDUSTRIES PI SERVICE INDUSTRIES SI SOCIAL & COMMUNITY SERVICES S & C MANUFACTURING & TECHNOLOGY M & T CONSTRUCTION & INFRASTRUCTURE C & I CREATIVE INDUSTRIES C
+PRIMARY SOCIAL & MANUFACTURING CREATIVE SERVICE INDUSTRIES INDUSTRIES COMMUNITY INDUSTRIES & TECHNOLOGY ы SERVICES C S & C M & T

-HOSPITALIT Y & CATERIN G
+HOSPITALITY & CATERING

 NCEA LEVEL 1 HOC 101

-Year 11 Hospitality and Catering is a foundation course for hospitality in food and follows the Health and PE curriculum.
-Topics covered include: Identify career pathways in hospitality industry, prepare and present meat in the hospitality industry, prepare and present fruit and vegetables in the hospitality industry, prepare and present egg and cheese dishes in the hospitality industry, prepare and present and present sauce and soup in the hospitality industry, prepare and present and present sauce and soup in the hospitality industry, prepare and present sauce and soup in the hospitality industry, prepare and cook a cake, a sponge and a batch of scones in the hospitality industry, demonstrate knowledge of knife care, use, storage and carrying for the hospitality industry.
+Year 11 Hospitality and Catering is a foundation course for hospitality in food.
+Topics covered include: Identify career pathways in hospitality industry, prepare and present meat in the hospitality industry, prepare and present fruit and vegetables in the hospitality industry, prepare and present egg and cheese dishes in the hospitality industry, prepare and present hot finger food in the hospitality industry, prepare and present sauce and soup in the hospitality industry, prepare and cook a cake, a sponge and a batch of scones in the hospitality industry, demonstrate knowledge of knife care, use, storage and carrying for the hospitality industry.